lan-j/unfair_dataset_generation/README.md

 #
 We utilize GitHub as our hosting platform and will continue to rely on the GitHub issue tracker system for maintenance purposes.
+This open source software is provided under the MIT License.